MOG-Developing/DOS-ATTACK-educational/README.md

 MOG-DOS_V3 is a version with a good gui with improved UDP mechanics and more.

-# MOG-DOS_V4
+# MOG-DOS_V4-UNSTABLE

 ![image](https://github.com/user-attachments/assets/b1f3f704-31c5-4ee7-8c28-cf87420a64dc)

-MOG-DOS_V4 is a similar version to 1.1!
+MOG-DOS_V4-UNSTABLE is a similar version to 1.1!
 Features such as: UDP Flood, TCP SYN Flood, HTTP Flood, HTTPS Flood, Slowloris attacks.
 Also it is kinda unstable and might have some bugs.
+Also it might lack some features.